 Use viral marketing software like Vyper to create contests that award people with better chances of winning if they leave a review.

 Warning: Facebook does not want businesses to incentivize reviews.
 Asking for reviews in return for a reward will break FTC rules also.

 Viral marketing software adds gamification to your marketing.
 People love to see themselves winning and reaching the top of a leaderboard.
-If the prize your offering is tempting enough, they should work harder to promote your business.
+If the prize you are offering is tempting enough, they should work harder to promote your business.

 A word about negative reviews.

-Don’t have bad reviews them removed unless they break privacy laws or some other policy.
+Don’t try to remove bad reviews unless they break privacy laws or some other policy.
 Embrace bad reviews by responding with professionalism.
 The bad reviews can even help with your profile as they show engagement, add content, and show clients you can respond to complaints with confidence.

 Step 10 – Ask for reviews via Facebook Messenger

 Asking for reviews on Facebook via a Facebook Messenger chatbot is a very natural way of generating reviews.
 The customer is already on the platform and there's no surprise.
 Removing the friction involved in adding a review gets you better results.